 Quitting Sugar: Four Days In With Achy Legs

 Waking up in the middle of the night, all I could focus on were the severe pains in my muscles.
 I straightened out my legs as much as I could so that I could try to relieve it and get some sleep.
-Turning to my boyfriend at four in the morning, I tried to come up with what it might be.
+Turning over at four in the morning, I tried to come up with what it might be.
 Shin splints?
 Well no, I had’t been to the gym in a few days.
 Dehydration?
 Maybe.
 But well, I never really drank that much water anyway.

 Then, alarm bells started to ring.

-The next morning, I searched for the withdrawals symptoms of processed sugar on my phone.
+The next morning, I searched for the withdrawal symptoms of processed sugar on my phone.
 There it was as clear as day “muscle aches” are a common effect.
 This is the result of your body reacting to the change in diet.
 For me personally, it was a massive change when I took a close look at the amount of sugar in at least 40% of what I was consuming.

 Four full days of no sugar and other feelings included headaches, flu-like symptoms and moodiness.
 When co-insided with a change in overall consumption (including milky large coffees for me), I had the urge to eat loads.
 As a food lover, I do intake large meals anyway.
 So, multiply a normal diet by two and you’ve got what I have been eating.
 Surprisingly, in spite of the massive intake of food, I’ve lost weight.
 In less than a week, my stomach feels flatter and I feel lighter in general.